MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Clear-CMSiteStatusMessageCount.md

 ```

 ## DESCRIPTION
-The **Clear-CMSiteStatusMessageCount** cmdlet clears the message count in Microsoft System Center Configuration Manager.
+The **Clear-CMSiteStatusMessageCount** cmdlet clears the message count in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.